 Screen time guidance

-Swapping screens for other activities as my brain learns best through chatting, playing and looking at books with you.
+I learn best when I’m chatting, playing, and exploring books with you, so it’s important to swap screen time for these activities.
 New guidance suggests that if I am under two years, I should avoid screen time unless it is being used to have conversations with my family during video calling.
 When I am over two, guidance suggests an hour a day, or less.
-The Health Professionals For Safer Screens to help understand the risks of using screens, you can watch or read for more information.
+The Health Professionals For Safer Screens provide information to help you understand the risks of using screens, you can watch or read for more information.

 Best Start in Life guidance suggests recommended screen time.